 Some of the following links are affiliate links.
 As an Amazon Associate and a member of other affiliate programs, I earn from qualifying purchases.
 For more information, view my Affiliates Disclaimer.

 If you’ve ever made butter chicken in the Instant Pot and just thought “Meh,” you’ve never tried THIS Instant Pot Butter Chicken!
 Boasting the perfect, creamy consistency and bursting with delicious, savoury flavour, this Instant Pot Butter Chicken is also easy to make as well as low FODMAP, Paleo and Whole30 compliant.
+This recipe now includes instructions for how to make non-Paleo/Whole30 white rice at the same time as the butter chicken in the Instant Pot, pot-in-pot!

 The Road to Perfect Instant Pot Butter Chicken